OUTBREAK OF LUNG INJURIES SPOTLIGHTS VAPING DANGERS

 With misdiagnosis common with vaping-related illness, officials warn, work continues to identify a brand, ingredient or substance that could explain the illness.

-Contact The Deratany Firm in Chicago today if you or a loved one was injured by the misdiagnosis of a vaping-related illness.
+Contact Deratany & Kosner in Chicago today if you or a loved one was injured by the misdiagnosis of a vaping-related illness.